FefeTroanes/alura-first-challenge/README.md

 ## About the encryptor

-The encryption is based on replacing the vowels of the entered text with the following text strings:
+- The encryption is based on replacing the vowels of the entered text with the following text strings:
   - `The letter "e" is converted to "enter".`
   - `The letter "i" is converted to "imes".`
   - `The letter "a" is converted to "ai".`
   - `The letter "o" is converted to "ober".`
   - `The letter "u" is converted for "ufat".`

-It should work only with lowercase letters.<br>
+- It should work only with lowercase letters.<br>
-Letters with accents or special characters should not be used.<br>
+- Letters with accents or special characters should not be used.<br>
-If encrypted text is entered it should return the decrypted version of the text.
+- If encrypted text is entered it should return the decrypted version of the text.

-For example:
+### For example:
-"gato" => "gaitober".
+`"gato" => "gaitober"`<br>
-gaitober" => "gato".
+`gaitober" => "gato".`

 The page must have fields for inserting the text to be encrypted or decrypted, the buttons for encrypting or decrypting are enabled/disabled depending on whether what is entered is already encrypted or not.